Skip to main content

 Pastilla

-Sweet and savory pie traditionally made with pigeon (often substituted with chicken), almonds, eggs, and spices, wrapped in thin warqa dough.
+A pie that lands somewhere between sweet and savory, traditionally made with pigeon (chicken is the common stand-in), almonds, eggs, and spices, all wrapped in paper-thin warqa dough.

 Harira